satorchi/pystudio/plot-analysis.md

 ### filter_iv_all(residual_limit=3.0,abs_amplitude_limit=0.01,rel_amplitude_limit=0.1,bias_margin=0.2,jumplimit=2.0)
  * run a filter on the I-V data to determine which are good pixels.
 The keywords are as described above for filter_iv().
 The result is stored in the qubicpack object and is used in subsequent plotting.
 The filter results are accessible via a number of helper methods, or directly in the python list called _filtersummary_.

+### is_good_iv(TES)
+The return value is the determination of whether or not the TES is considered to be a good pixel.
+If no TES is specified, the return value is a list of True/False values corresponding to the evaluation of each TES.

+### ngood()
+The return value is the total number of good pixels.

+### good_index()
+The return value is a list of indexes corresponding to the TES which are considered to be good.  **WARNING!!!** These indexes are not the same as the TES number!
+TES_index=TES-1 (python counts starting from zero).
+In general, wherever the word *index* is used, it refers to a count which begins at zero.